wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    <img alt="sf-playground-avatar-363x338-26683.jpg" width="363" src="https://user-images.githubusercontent.com/300046/43617177-c870820a-967d-11e8-85c8-65e618968522.jpg">

    PROTIP: When you time-out while in a Playground, don't use your Salesforce account credentials to sign back in.
 Instead, close the page and Launch the Playground again from the Trailhead page.

+   You can <a target="_blank" href="https://trailhead.salesforce.com/en/modules/trailhead_playground_management/units/get-your-trailhead-playground-username-and-password">set a password to the Username associated with each Trailhead Playground</a>.

 1. Click the avatar.
 1. Click Settings.